 The first picture in the text is a profile shot of Paris Lees speaking into a microphone onstage at last month’s Women’s March in London, taken by Elainea Emmott.
 Paris wears a purple beanie hat, a silver puffa jacket and black gloves.
 In the background, to her left and right, you can see packed crowds of Women’s March attendees, who are focussing on Paris.

 The black and white picture in the middle of this piece are head shots of Paris Lees and Phyll Opoko-Gyimah.
 The image was a publicity shot used to promote their talk at Bishopsgate Institute last month.
 Paris is on the left-hand side and has long, fair hair.
 She is smiling and looking directly at the camera.
 The image on the right-hand side shows Phyll, who has short, black hair and wears a black top.
 She also wears a fabulous statement necklace and an earring in each ear.

-The final picture close to the bottom of this piece was also taken by Elainea Emmott at last month’s Women’s March in London.
+The final picture (also the feature image) close to the bottom of this piece was also taken by Elainea Emmott at last month’s Women’s March in London.
 It shows the poet, Salena Godden, who has golden curls and wears hoop earrings, a black polo neck sweater and red lipstick, next to Paris, who wears a purple beanie, a black top and a silver puffa jacket, next to writer, Reni Eddo-Lodge, who wears glasses and a scarf wrapped around the front of her head and Dr Shola Mos-Shogbamimu, the organiser of the March, who wears a black coat and has braided hair on top of her head with a shaved undercut.
 They are all looking at the camera and smiling, despite the Arctic weather.